mkenney/stability-badges/PROD-CHECKLIST.md

-# Production Checklist
+# Productionisation Checklist

-This is a checklist for software being prepared for use in production environments.
+This is a checklist things to think about when [productionizing software](https://en.wikipedia.org/wiki/Productionisation).

+## Documentation

+- [ ] A README.md file is included in the repository with a high-level project description:
+  * purpose of the service or library
+  * links to production support pages
+  * deployment instructions
+  * high-level usage instructions
+  * links to service / library documentation
+- [ ] A wiki site is available containing further details:
+  * troubleshooting and production-support information
+  * detailed usage instructions
+  * service / library documentation
+  * examples
+  * flowchart(s) (`graphviz`, `seqdiag`, etc.) of data / process flow

 ## Code
 - [ ] Dependencies are managed and versioned using a dependency management tool such as [`dep`](https://github.com/golang/dep), [`composer`](https://getcomposer.org/), [`npm`](https://www.npmjs.com/), etc.
-  * For services, all vendor dependencies should be checked in to code repository.
+  * For services, all vendor dependencies should be checked into the code repository.
-  * For libraries, only dependency configuration and lock files should be checked in.
+  * For shared libraries, only dependency configuration and lock files should be checked in.
 - [ ] Logger is configured to output structured logs to support forensic analysys and metric gathering (ELK, etc.).
 - [ ] All file / network handlers are explicitly closed immediately when no longer needed.
+- [ ] Garbage collection concerns are handled appropriately:
+  * object references are not cached unnecessarily
+  * event loops release object references at the _end_ of each iteration
+  * local storage is minimal and contains only application data
+  * limits exist for number of cached route changes
+  * etc.

 ### Middleware
 - [ ] Circuit breakers are available if appropriate.
 - [ ] Rate-limiting is implemented if appropriate.
 - [ ] Request-body size limits are implemented if appropriate.
 - [ ] Sensible metric recording is implemented (error-rate, response-time, etc.).
-A [prometheus](https://prometheus.io/) endpoint is ideal.
+A [prometheus](https://prometheus.io/) endpoint is preferred.

 ### Language specific:
 #### Golang